Difegue/LANraragi/tools/Install.md

 Access your directory, and you're good to go!
 Login with the default admin password (kamimamita) next to setup directories and change your password.

 ##For Windows Users:
-It's possible to get the Linux build running under the new Windows 10 Linux subsystem by following this guide.
+It's not possible yet to get the Linux build running under the new Windows 10 Linux subsystem due to sockets fuckery.
-Consider using the vagrantfile if you want a "just werks" solution or aren't buying into the hottest new Microsoft shit, though.
+Consider using the Vagrant or Docker files if you want a "just werks" solution.